shibataka000/heimdall/README.md

 ## Setup

+1. Modify the [backend.tf](./terraform/backend.tf) according to your environment.
-1. Construct the knowledge base and the agent.
+2. Construct the knowledge base and the agent.

 ```bash
 make terraform-apply